 The acts might or might not be proper, as our minds cannot follow the AI’s logic or how it attempts to foresee the future.
-The two programmers in the story act as a collective conscious of creators who regret their creation, that is out of the control
+The two programmers in the story act as a collective conscious of creators (artificial intelligence) who regret their creation, that is out of the control

 Book 4 of 4 of The Murderbot Diaries tells of the humanization of Murderbot, a weaponized cyborg that became self-aware, one stop forward by making him… care about Dr. Mensah, who is in grave danger.
 But is Dr. Mensah his owner or friend?